Francis X. Morrissey: Nominated to the Federal bench

 Morrissey told friends that just before his assassination President Kennedy had promised to nominate him to the Federal bench after the 1964 election.
 President Kennedy's brother Senator Edward M. Kennedy successfully lobbied President Johnson to make the nomination.
 Senator Kennedy told Burton Hersh that “Frank had a great desire to go on the federal court” and that Morrissey's wife “was very insistent” on the nomination.
 President Johnson nominated Morrissey on September 28, 1965.
 Senator Kennedy fought hard for Morrissey:

 Edward Kennedy wanted the nomination for Morrissey with all his heart, whatever the reasons.
 Morrissey had served the Kennedys, father, John, and Edward, long and well.
 Whether out of personal gratitude, respect for his father, sincere admiration and respect for Morrissey, or what is more likely, a combination of all these elements, Senator Edward Kennedy fought prodigiously for Judge Morrissey's appointment.

 Robert F. Kennedy, elected a Senator from New York in 1964, also supported the nomination of Morrissey, who journalist and Kennedy friend Jack Newfield called “an unqualified family crony.”
 As attorney general, Robert Kennedy had asked Johnson to nominate Morrissey.
 Arthur M. Schlesinger wrote in his biography of Robert Kennedy that Johnson nominated Morrissey as a trap to embarrass both Edward and Robert Kennedy.
 Other observers doubted that.
-Schlesinger quoted Johnson as telling J. Edgar Hoover, the director of the Federal Bureau of Investigation, that he wanted a thorough investigation of Morrrissey because “I don't want him to get that judgeship.”
+Schlesinger quoted Johnson as telling J. Edgar Hoover, the director of the Federal Bureau of Investigation, that he wanted a thorough investigation of Morrissey because “I don't want him to get that judgeship.”
 (Note: For this quotation, Schlesinger cited a 1976 interview with William C. Sullivan, deputy director of the F.B.I. from 1961 to 1971, when J. Edgar Hoover fired him.
 Johnson had died in 1973, Hoover in 1972, and Sullivan in 1977, the year before Schlesinger's book was published.)